V-Sekai/unidot_importer/README.md

 Unidot Importer is a Unity compatibility layer and `.unitypackage` importer for Godot 4.x.

-## Engine patches
+## Made for Godot Engine 4

-Please use the latest Godot 4.0 alpha builds ( `master` branch of https://github.com/godotengine/godot ) to run this addon.
+Please use the any stable Godot 4.0, 4.1, or later ( `master` branch of https://github.com/godotengine/godot ) with FBX2glTF configured in Editor Settings to run this addon.

 ## Features